wdi-sg/gitbook-2018/10-react/react-intro/readme.md

 Now we are going to see how javascript apps get built in the real world.

-Just like in express and Rails, we are going to enforce some structure in the way that our javascript renders things in the DOM and also structure for the login of our javascript as well.
+Just like in express and Rails, we are going to enforce some structure in the way that our javascript renders things in the DOM and also structure for the logic of our javascript as well.

 We will be seeing some professional-level tools for running and storing our JS code.